Black Stone Minerals (BSM) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the partnership that owns mineral and royalty interests had lost 0.36% in the past month.
-In that same time, the Oils-Energy sector gained 4.55%, while the S&P 500 gained 5.73%.
+Prior to today's trading, shares of the partnership that owns mineral and royalty interests had gained 3.35% over the past month.
+This has outpaced the Oils-Energy sector's gain of 1.59% and lagged the S&P 500's gain of 7.41% in that time.

-Wall Street will be looking for positivity from Black Stone Minerals as it approaches its next earnings report date.
-On that day, Black Stone Minerals is projected to report earnings of $0.42 per share, which would represent year-over-year growth of 61.54%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $156.02 million, down 13.04% from the year-ago period.
+Investors will be hoping for strength from Black Stone Minerals as it approaches its next earnings release, which is expected to be February 21, 2023.
+The company is expected to report EPS of $0.39, up 50% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $148.49 million, down 17.24% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Black Stone Minerals.
+Investors might also notice recent changes to analyst estimates for Black Stone Minerals.
 These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.69% lower.
+The Zacks Consensus EPS estimate has moved 11.75% lower within the past month.
 Black Stone Minerals is holding a Zacks Rank of #4 (Sell) right now.

-Valuation is also important, so investors should note that Black Stone Minerals has a Forward P/E ratio of 7.89 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 10.94.
+Looking at its valuation, Black Stone Minerals is holding a Forward P/E ratio of 8.37.
+For comparison, its industry has an average Forward P/E of 10.86, which means Black Stone Minerals is trading at a discount to the group.

 The Energy and Pipeline - Master Limited Partnerships industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 223, which puts it in the bottom 12% of all 250+ industries.
+This group has a Zacks Industry Rank of 223, putting it in the bottom 12% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.